lkuiucsb/Excel-to-EML/Metadata/Metadata_Readme.md

 "formatString": defines the formatting for the "Date" class, e.g. "YYYY-MM-DD"

 "unit": require for "numeric" class and it is measurement units from the "listUnitDictionary" list.
 Refer to "listUnitDictionary" for options.
+Use the 'id' column to fill in the unit.

 "precision": describes the precision (how many decimals) for the "numericDomain" attribute.
 (34.6667 precision is 0.0001)